davidmfoley/node-sfm/README.md

-## SIMPLE FUCKING MIGRATIONS
+## SIMPLY FABULOUS MIGRATIONS

-The simplest and most profane postgresql migration tool.
+The simplest postgresql migration tool.

 ### Migrations?

-You write fucking scripts.
+You write fabulous scripts.

-This tool runs them and remembers which ones have been run, so each one is only fucking run once.
+This tool runs them and remembers which ones have been run, so each one is only fabulously run once.

+All of the scripts are run inside a single transaction.

 If there is an error running migration, the migration process is stopped and all migrations are rolled back.

-### What kind of fucking scripts?
+### What kind of fabulous scripts?

-Two fucking kinds:
+Two fabulous kinds:

-#### 1. Fucking SQL scripts.
+#### 1. Fabulous SQL scripts.

-Not much to fucking say about this.
+Not much to fabulously say about this.

 #### 2. Javascript files

 Javascript migrations can either use callbacks or promises (async/await).

-Each javascript migration exports one fucking function that has one of the two following signatures:
+Each javascript migration exports one fabulous function that has one of the two following signatures:

 ##### Callbacks